zuozhenggh/learning-library/ai-ml-library/ai-annotation-object-segmentation/image-annotation/image-annotation.md

 # Annotating images with COCO Annotator

 ## Introduction
-Image annotation is a powerful process that enabled computer vision system to segment objects in image or video data.
-The core of computer vision techniques hinge on this data.
-COCO is a large dataset with already annotated images that can be downloaded and used as sample when developing new methodolgies.
+Image annotation is a powerful process that enables object segmentation for artificial intelligence models in image or video data.
+The core of many computer vision techniques hinge on annotated images for training.
+COCO is a large dataset with already annotated images that can be downloaded and used as sample when developing new solutions for artificial intelligence use cases.
 In this lab we will explore how to create your own dataset around a hypothetical use case: segmenting and identifying `apples` and `oranges` in images.
 Since COCO already has a number of images we can use, we will pull our dataset from there in order to save time.
 One you are familiar with the workflow, the potential for extensibility is near infinite!

 Estimated Lab Time:  2 hours